From Bilan Jama (CC USA) | Volume 120 | January 7th, 2021

 Interesting to Consider >>

 The OER Digest is a public newsletter distributed to a broad group of stakeholders across the higher education community.
-You can join the open Google Group or check out the distribution list here.
+Subscribe here.